mariodavid/mariodavid.github.io/_posts/2019-01-31-cuba-7-release-party.md

 This normally means that the practical adoption of new framework versions for applications is dependend on how fast the the ecosystem can keep up.

 Speakinf of my existing open source application components: The way I will probably go is, that I will publish versions of them, that will only have a very basic compatability with CUBA 7.
 This has the benefit, that the users at least are not blocked by the app component in order to update to CUBA 7.
-Support for the new concepts of CUAB 7 in the application components will be published in another version.
+Support for the new concepts of CUBA 7 in the application components will be published in another version.

 If you want to help me out here with that I would really like to see that.
 You can create issues or even PRs in the [Githhub repositories](https://github.com/mariodavid).